ericdscott/natural-lexicon/README.md

 ### Lexical Entries

-One kind of chunk is a _LexicalEntry_, anchored at a prototype of the same name.
+A  _LexicalEntry_, is a kind of chunk, the most important elements of which are:
+- A syntagm
+- A paradigm, which seaves as a model for determining the feliciy of candidate variable bindings based on past combinations of variable bindings.
+- Semantics, a function f [D var1, ...] -> exemplar-chunk.

 ```
 [[cg/LexicalEntry
   :rdf/type :proto/Prototype
   :proto/hasParameter :cg/syntagm
-  :proto/hasParameter :cg/category
+  :proto/hasParameter :cg/paradigm
   :proto/hasParameter :cg/semantics
   ]]
 ```
 Each _syntagm_ is as described above in the discussion of categories.